pyplan/pyplan-docs/Sphincs Documentation for Pyplan.md

     sphinx-build -b html source build

-The new site will be generated in the buid folder
+The new site will be generated in the /buid folder

+### Step Four
+Replace the /docs folder with the new files in the /buid folder Commit the changes and push to github

+The new Documentation site will be automatically updated